vgb0332/ra-language-korean/README.md

 # Korean Translations for react-admin

-German translations for react-admin, the frontend framework for building admin applications on top of REST services.
+Korean translations for react-admin, the frontend framework for building admin applications on top of REST services.

 ## Installation